Minnesota State Capitol Mall: Minnesota Vietnam Veterans Memorial "Lakefront DMZ"

 A red granite map of Indochina forms the entrance to the memorial.
-A winding concrete pathway literally brings you home from Southeast Asia.
+A winding concrete pathway metaphorically brings you home from Southeast Asia.
 The granite wall is engraved with all 1,120 names of Minnesota's Vietnam War KIAs and MIAs.
 The main plaza is surfaced with 68,000 granite squares, each representing a Minnesotan who served.
 1,120 of the squares are dark green and represent the hometowns of soldiers killed or missing.
 A limestone house facade introduces representation of theme of homecoming while pools, streams, and native Minnesota trees and shrubs further adds to that sense.